1000 Series: School & Community Relations

 The superintendent [or designee] is responsible for ensuring that appropriate measures are taken to ensure that student privacy is protected when surveys are administered or personal information about students is collected, disclosed, or used for marketing purposes.
 The district will use these procedures to safeguard the confidentiality of student education records under applicable laws.

-Students over 18 and/or Emancipated Students: In the case of emancipated students or students over the age of 18, the parents’/guardians’ rights described in this policy transfer to the student.
+Students over 18 and/or Emancipated Students: In the case of emancipated students or students over the age of 18 the parent/guardian rights described in this policy transfer to the student.

 Adopted: 3/12